[ Alternative for the discontinued Liberon Tourmaline & Haematite products.]

 Black : For all copper based alloys * & mild steel.

 The process is primarily designed for immersion.
 The surface of the metal is not etched, there are no dimensional changes.
 Parts are usually oiled or waxed after treatment as the blacking process itself is not formulated to impart any corrosion preventive properties.
-The process can be glycol thickened and brush applied for touching up work.

 This product will also impart a dark grey finish to zinc.

 Brown : For Copper & Brass, on Gilding Metal and Silver.

 The colours range from light to dark brown, but a slight etching effect gives a flatter thereby darker effect.
 The process can also be used as a barrelling process as described above and can be used as a subsequent process on electroplated deposits of Copper, Brass and Silver.